 The West Papua Office in Docklands has adapted quickly to COVID-19 restrictions, and our first Open Day in 2020, on Sunday 19 April, was a ‘webinar’ (online forum) featuring well-informed speakers presenting perspectives on the life of UN Secretary-General Dag Hammarskjöld, and how his death on 17 September 1961 (in still-suspicious circumstances) effected the illegal switch of West Papua from a UN Non-Self-Governing Territory to an Indonesian colony.

-…. below for video recording of webinar ….
+Below for video recording of webinar

-SUMMARY Since the 2015 publication of Greg Poulgrain’s ground-breaking The Incubus of Intervention: conflicting Indonesia strategies of John F. Kennedy and Allen Dulles we have known that Secretary-General Hammarskjöld was about to introduce a Decolonisation Program in Netherlands New Guinea whereby the West Papuan people would be recognised as the sovereign owners of their land, and UN officers would assist an independent West Papuan government for five years.
+SUMMARY Since the publication of Greg Poulgrain’s ground-breaking The Incubus of Intervention: conflicting Indonesia strategies of John F. Kennedy and Allen Dulles in 2015 we have known that Secretary-General Hammarskjöld was about to introduce a Decolonisation Program in Netherlands New Guinea whereby the West Papuan people would be recognised as the sovereign owners of their land, and that UN officers would assist an independent West Papuan government for five years.

 Hammarskjöld had developed the program with the Netherlands Government, and had consulted with President Kennedy and the Economic Council of New York.
 He’d also discussed it with General MacArthur who in 1944, with Dutch resident Jan van Eechoud, laid the infrastructural foundations of what both believed would become an independent state.

 Hammarskjöld intended to present the decolonisation program to the 1961 General Assembly, but his death just days before the opening of the Assembly meant the motion was raised by the Netherlands UN Representative.
 Without Hammarskjöld’s authoritative and influential presence, debate in the General Assembly was confused, and confusing, and the motion didn’t garner the necessary two-thirds majority support.